Ecommerce Schema Markup: What It Is and How to Use It?

 Breadcrumb schema shown in search results

 Shoppers often arrive at a single product page and feel overwhelmed.
-They want to know where they are in your store, and how they can go back to the category page that they were browsing previously.
+They want to know where they are in your store and how to return to the category page they were browsing.

-With no clear roadmap, they click away, not because the product is bad but because the path feels puzzling.
+With no clear roadmap, they click away, not because the product is unappealing but because the path feels puzzling.
 Breadcrumb Schema fixes that.
-It gives Google a clean layout of your site structure so search results show useful trains like Home > Category > Product.
+It gives Google a clear layout of your site structure, so search results show useful paths like Home > Category > Product.

-This looks like a small cue but instills confidence and makes it easy for customers to find their way around your store.
+This small cue instills confidence and makes it easy for customers to navigate your store.

 Here’s a sample code: